 Cons

-Sant Antoni is known as a hipster paradise, packed with cozy cafés and some of the best foot spots in Barcelona.
-For shopping at markets, you'll enjoy what's on offer here, everything from fresh food and fruit to cheap clothes and books.
+Sant Antoni is known as a hipster paradise, packed with cozy cafés and some of the best food spots in Barcelona.

 Things to know before choosing this neighborhood: